wp-plugins/rename-default-post/readme.txt

 == Description ==
 Rename Default Post is a simple plugin gives you the ability to Rename your Default Post name to custom name in admin menu.

+How the plugin work:
+Go to Settings -> Rename default post.

 == Installation ==

 This section describes how to install the plugin and get it working.
 1. Upload `rename-default-post` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==